changhoonhahn/molino/docs/index.md

 ## Halo Occupation Distribution

 We use the Halo Occupation Distribution (HOD) framework to construct the Molino galaxy mocks.
-HODs statistically populate galaxies in dark matter halos by specifying the probability of a given halo hosting N galaxies  based on its halo mass --- P(N|M_h).
+HODs statistically populate galaxies in dark matter halos by specifying the probability of a given halo hosting N galaxies based on its halo mass.
 We use the standard Zheng _et al._ (2007) HOD model.

 For the fiducial HOD parameters, we use the following values